*This Post contains affiliate links from Amazon and other bloggers

 So go ahead and grab your free telling time game and hopefully you won’t be hearing, “Which hand is the hour hand?”

 Need other time-telling activities?
-Check out some of these.
+Check out this list of 15 ways to teach and practice telling time.

 You’ve Got This